SmartEmoji/smart-emoji/README.md

 * Run `./deploy.sh`
 * Load the `dist` folder as an unpacked extension in Chrome

-# Licence
+## Licence
-This software is available under MIT License - see the [LICENSE.md](https://github.com/edwinzhng/smart-emoji/blob/master/LICENSE.md) file for details
+This software is available under the MIT License - see the [LICENSE.md](https://github.com/edwinzhng/smart-emoji/blob/master/LICENSE.md) file for details